-- Faster – When you walk into the polling booth in March you may notice a couple of things that are different.
+- Faster – When you walk into the polling booth in October (for early voting!) or November (on election day) you may notice a couple of things that are different.
 Instead of traditional paper ballots, L.A.
 County has moved to a more accessible electronic voting machine.
 Also, instead of receiving a paper sample ballot, you can now receive an interactive sample ballot that is accessible on any smart device by registering here.

 - Closer – Instead of having to go to a specific polling location to vote you can now go to whichever “vote center” is closest or most convenient for you.
 Click here to find the nearest vote center to you.

 - More Time to Vote – Instead of having to vote on election day, you can now vote at any voter center of your choice starting 10 days prior to election day.
 Also, by filling out your interactive sample ballot ahead of time, you will receive a personalized code on your smart device that you can scan into the electronic voting machines to quickly upload your preferences.